miramap/amap-charte/README.md

 ## Formats

-The default format used here is `Markdown`.
+The format used here is `Markdown`.

 Use [pandoc](http://pandoc.org/) to easily convert the _AMAP Charter_ into many formats, such as: `.PDF`, `.ODT`, `.DOC`, etc.